uniqname/DOMingo/README.md

         closeDelim: '%>'
     };

-DOMingo(templateFragment, renderTarget, options);
+DOMingo(target, options);

 ```

 ###Render stage
 ####`render(data)`
-The `DOMingo` function returns a function that is used to render the changes into the render target.
+The `DOMingo` function returns a function that is used to render the changes into the target.
 This function accepts just one argument, the data to be applied to the template.

 ```
-var render = DOMingo(templateFragment, renderTarget);
+var render = DOMingo(target);
 render(data);
 ```